Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

-Home » Explore Gozo » Gozo Festas 2026: Summer & Fireworks
+Home » Gozo Festas 2026: Dates, Best Villages & What to Expect

-For most of the year, Gozo feels composed and quiet.
+For most of the year, Gozo feels quiet and composed.
 Then summer arrives, and entire villages step into light.

 Gozo Feasts 2026: Dates and Main Celebrations